 Step 6: Dry and Preserve the Brush

-Lastly drying process, pat the brush gently with a clean towel to remove any excess water.
+Lastly, during the drying process, pat the brush gently with a clean towel to remove any excess water.
 After that, lay a clean towel or piece of fabric over the brush and let it air dry entirely.
 To avoid harming the brush’s bristles, avoid using a hairdryer or any other heating appliance to dry it.

 Tips for Maintaining Your Wooden Hair Brush